KazanExpress/yandex-market/README.md

     }

     for _, feed := range feeds {
-        fmt.Sprintf("there is feed %v with url %s", feed.ID, feed.URL)
+        fmt.Sprintf("there is feed %d with url %s", feed.ID, feed.URL)
     }
 }
 ```